-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol significance of the non-designated heritage assets? of development on heritage assets to be fully considered at planning application stage.
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol the historical and cultural environment. designated heritage asset?
+2. Does the policy conserve or enhance the significance of the non-designated heritage assets?
+An overview of the built heritage assets in this part of the town is shown in the environmental baseline in the SEA report and the archaeological remains are shown in Appendix 3 to the draft NP.
+Policy RC2 includes a requirement to preserve or enhance the character and appearance of the Malton Town Centre conservation area and the Norton on Derwent conservation area.
+The Local Plan (SP12) and the NPPF would require impact of development on heritage assets to be fully considered at planning application stage.
 The NP policy also requires the conservation or enhancement of the significance of all heritage assets.
 This is important given the number of statutorily listed buildings in this area, the policy could be strengthened in this respect.
 The supporting text to Policy RC2 refers to underused river corridor sites.
 Whilst the built up area around the County Bridge has heritage value there may be scope for sense of place to be strengthened were development to take place which resulted in both conservation/enhancement of a heritage asset/s and which resulted in better use of the sites in this location.
 The SEA registers a potential positive impact.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
 This impact is uncertain 2.
 There are no known non-designated heritage assets in this area.
 U SEA 14: To encourage the use of renewable resources and the development of renewable energy sources within Malton and Norton Does the policy facilitate the delivery of renewable energy schemes?
 There is no relationship between this policy and this SEA objective.
 The policy neither encourages or discourages the use of renewable resources and the development of renewable energy sources.
 0 SEA 15: To make the most efficient use of land 1.
-Does the policy focus development towards previously developed land.
-Does the policy focus on 1.
+Does the policy focus development 1.
 The extent of RC2 is all previously developed land.
-One of the aspirations in the plan is to facilitate the redevelopment of underused river corridor sites subject (subject to flood risk).
-The plan considers this an opportunity to improve the built fabric of the towns.
-A positive impact is registered here as it directs development to previously developed land. +
+One of the aspirations in the plan is to facilitate the redevelopment of underused river corridor sites subject (subject to flood +